 The Company hold 100 percent interest in Orascom Holding Cooperatief U.A. which is the parent company of other subsidiaries operating in the construction sector.

-In 2017, the Company acquired in 100 percent interest in Orascom Holding Limited.
+The Company also holds 100 percent interest in Orascom Holding Limited.

 2 Basis of preparation